angielsteele/visitliverpool3/README.md

 Images have been used to show the visitor a glimpse into the local area, and allow them to make an informed decision to whether Merseyside is somewhere they would like to visit.
 Images sourced from the internet and unique images taken by my husband have been used in the picture gallery.

-Where the screensize is larger, you can see the images as a collage, however the images in smaller screen resolutions has been reduced to one column, so that the pictures are not too small to be seen on the smaller screens.
+Where the screen size is larger, you can see the images as a collage, however the images in smaller screen resolutions has been reduced to one column, so that the pictures are not too small to be seen on the smaller screens.

 As some of the pictures were taken using a mobile phone camera, some of the pictures have a granular aspect to them.
 This is an area of improvement for future versions of the website.

-## Stytling
+## Styling

-Menu items were styled using Bootstrap4, and all colours defined in the CSS so that they are consistant throughout.
+Menu items were styled using Bootstrap4, and all colours defined in the CSS so that they are consistent throughout.
-Bootstrap4 was also utalised to assist with screen reader information, expcially for links such as Social Media links.
+Bootstrap4 was also utilised to assist with screen reader information, especially for links such as Social Media links.
-Boostrap was also pivitol to assist with alignment that I required for the main body of the home page, and also the navigation elements.
+Boostrap was also pivotal to assist with alignment that I required for the main body of the home page, and also the navigation elements.
 I wanted to ensure that the home page had a grid design of col-8/col-4 so that the text was the focal point, but an image would complement it.
 Flexbox was used to add the things to do section to a clear grid format, that was adaptable for all media types easily by changing the width within the media queries.
 Styling within media queries was used to ensure that the page was not too cluttered with the Social media icons at the top.
-In the smaller screen sizes, the Social Media links are seen in the footer, rtther than the header.
+In the smaller screen sizes, the Social Media links are seen in the footer, rather than the header.

 ----